GovTechSG/seed-documentation/raise-an-incident-support-request.md

 - uninformed service interruption or degraded service.

-- issues with Cloudflare WARP, Tanium, Defender ATP or Intune.
+- issues with Cloudflare WARP, Tanium, Defender or Intune.
 Please attach the diagnostics information for [Cloudflare Access](#cloudflare-access-troubleshooting-information) and [Cloudflare WARP](#cloudflare-warp-diagnostic-logs) to this request for troubleshooting.

 - connectivity issues while accessing GCC 2.0 CMP or SGTS services.
 Please [generate HAR file](#generate-har-file) to this request for troubleshooting.